joehall17/Week11PartB/README.md

 3. Used [:#] method to change letter in a string.
 4. Used code from DNA lab to find word count.
 5. Used index function and if statements.
 6. Added 2 lists together.
+7. Used for and append.